johan162/g7ctrl/bldscripts/bootstrap-OSX-README.txt

 brew install pcre
 brew install sqlite
 brew install libusb
+brew install xz

+Note: the "xz" dependency is ony necessary to make a full release.

 To re-build the documentation (written in an XML dialect called Docbook) the following additional libraries and utilities must be installed